dashkb/dashkb.github.io/fe/realtime_rails.md

 ---
 title: Realtime Rails with Redis and Node
 template: article
-draft: true
 ---

 So you want to add some realtime features to your Rails app.
 Chat, perhaps, or maybe you're making a fun game.
-Either way, you heard somewhere that you should use [Node.js](http://nodejs.org/) to do it.
-I'm not saying you heard right, but I will show you how and leave the philosophy out for now.
+Whatever you're building, you heard somewhere that you should use [Node.js](http://nodejs.org/) to do it.
+I'm not saying you heard right, but I will show you how and leave the philosophizing to the philosophizers.

 #### Install a Brain